Toulouse Metro: Metro: Line A

-Line A currently comprises 18 stations on a 12.5-kilometre (7.8 mi) route.
+Line A comprises 18 stations on a 12.5-kilometre (7.8 mi) route.
 The original section of Line A opened in June 1993; an extension from Jolimont to Balma-Gramont opened in 2002.
 It extends from the shopping centre of Balma through Toulouse with stations at Marengo (connecting with the main SNCF railway station), Capitole, Place Esquirol and University of Mirail.
 After its final station, Basso-Cambo, is a carriage shed-workshop, which provides storage, maintenance and tests of the rolling stock for the whole of network.
 The Central Control Centre is also located at the garage-workshop.
 Its operating hours are 05:15 AM to midnight (Sunday to Thursday), and until 03:00 AM (Friday and Saturday).

-In order to reduce costs, five of the 18 stations have short platforms.
-Long platforms are needed to use four-carriage trains instead of two in order to double the capacity of the line.
-As a result, 13 years after its opening the line is saturated - peak hour lasts longer and longer, and the opening of Line B (2007), Line E (2009) and various exclusive bus lanes will bring additional traffic flows on to Line A and suggests that the use of Line A will become increasingly uncomfortable.
-Short platforms are being lengthened and longer trains are expected to serve the whole line by late 2019.
+Initially, in order to reduce costs, five of the 18 stations had shorter platforms.
+That meant that only two-carriage trains could be used for the entire line.
+As a result, 13 years after its opening the line was saturated - peak hours lasted longer and longer, and the opening of Line B (2007), Line E (2009) and various exclusive bus lanes brought in additional traffic flows on to Line A. The short platforms were lengthened from 2015 to 2019 and longer four carriage trains serve the whole line since early 2020, essentially doubling the capacity.